-- Anchor your figures if they do not have the layout option In Line with Text - Add an alternative text in the task pane axesWord Role Mapping
+- Anchor your figures if they do not have the In Line with Text layout option.
+The figure will follow the content of the paragraph on which the figure is anchored. - Add an alternative text in the axesWord role mapping task pane.